Yu-Leo/public-notes/docs/README.md

 ### Caching

-The cache is saved to `/var/tmp/django_cache/publicnotes/`.
+By default, the cache is saved to `/var/tmp/django_cache/publicnotes/`.
 Updates every 5 minutes

 ## :file_folder: Folders and files